 A number of states (about half) have also capped non-economic damages in medical malpractice cases.
 The cap amounts (i.e. the maximum amount of non-economic damages a successful medical malpractice plaintiff can recover) vary.
 In California, the cap is $250,000.
 It's important to note that a number of exceptions either permit a higher damage cap or eliminate the cap altogether in certain kinds of cases.

 A small number of states have also capped non-economic damages in product liability cases, but again, exceptions will apply.

-A number of states, however, have enacted statutes that more aggressively limit punitive damage awards in personal injury claims, or eliminate them altogether.
+Rare in personal injury cases, punitive damages are designed to punish intentional wrongdoing and deter future bad conduct.
+They're usually assessed based on the defendant’s wealth.
+A 2005 U.S. Supreme Court decision set guidelines to prevent excessive punitive damage awards, and a number of states have enacted laws that limit punitive damage awards in personal injury claims, or eliminate them altogether.
 Some have fixed caps and others have a fixed multiplier based on other damages in the case.
-For example, a punitive damage cap law might require that punitive damages be no higher than three times the economic and non-economic damage awards.
+For example, a punitive damages cap law might require that punitive damages be no higher than three times the plaintiff's economic and non-economic damages.